 The days are shorter, and the weather cooler, …which makes for a great reading season!
 Whether you’re at anchor down below sipping tea, or at home by the fire planning your next boating trip, there are some great books to read.
+I’m always on the search for books for boaters.
 Some books to let you know what it was like to live somewhere secluded on the coast, books to give you a different perspective the next time you’re exploring a particular area, or books to give you ideas for your bucket list to explore.
 While I admit I haven’t read all these books, there are on my list to get through!
+Here are some great books for boaters!

 Once Upon an Island by David Conover.
 Similar to Jedediah Days, this book is written by a couple who dreamed to buy their own island.
 A couple that bought and lived on Wallace Island in the Gulf Islands.
 A wonderful book to give you some history about the island, and imagine what it would have been like to have been there.
 It’s always nice to know the history behind the names of coves and points.